ivanbrennan/vmux/README.md

   Omitting window or window-and-pane allows the default tmux behavior, targetting the active window and/or pane in the targeted session.

+  If window and/or pane are specified, tell the tmux session to select that window and/or pane before running further commands.

+- Allow for automatically opening a new pane or window upon trigger This might be an alternative to targeting the current window/pane.
+  If only session is specified, tests pop open a new window in the specified session; if only session:window is specified, tests pop open a new pane in the specified window.

 Inspiration from vim-tmux-runner and tslime

 API commands: